09 Jul Former White House CIO On Women In Cybersecurity, Daughters, and Hackers

 Northport, N.Y. – Jul.
 9, 2018

-Cybercrime Magazine talks with Theresa Payton, former White House CIO, about women in cybersecurity, how she got interested in cyber, the gender gap in the field, daughters, hackers, and why cyber is a noble profession for women and men alike.
+Cybercrime Magazine spoke with Theresa Payton, former White House CIO, about women in cybersecurity, how she got interested in cyber, the gender gap in the field, daughters, hackers, and why cyber is a noble profession for women and men alike.

 CM: How did you get interested in a career path in cybersecurity?